jodyphelan/TBProfiler/README.md

 ##### Conda
-Using conda is the easiest way to install.
-Some dependancies are installed from the bioconda channel so if you dont have it added already do so using:
+You can install tb-profile and all of its dependancies from the bioconda channel.
+If you haven't already added the **bioconda** channel you can using:
 ```
 conda config --add channels defaults
 conda config --add channels bioconda